Technical SEO

 Adding Your XML Sitemap to the Robots.Txt File

-Adding your XML sitemap to the robots.txt file is another way to inform search engines about the location of your sitemap.
-Here are the steps to add your XML sitemap to the robots.txt file:
+Adding your sitemap URL to the robots.txt file is another way to inform search engines about your website's pages.
+Here are the steps:

-1. To access the robots.txt file, you need to log in to your website's server using FTP or a file manager in your web hosting control panel.
+1. To access the robots.txt file, you need to log in to your website's server using an FTP program or the file manager in your web hosting control panel.

-2. Locate the robots.txt file which is usually located in the root directory of your website.
-If the file doesn't exist, you can create it using a plain text editor.
+2. Locate the robots.txt file, which is usually in the main/root directory of your website.
+If it doesn't exist, create a new file with that name using a basic text editor.

-4. Save the robots.txt file and upload it to the root directory of your website using FTP or a file manager.
+5. Save the updated robots.txt file and upload/replace it in the main directory of your website using FTP or the file manager.

 How to Cross-submit Sitemaps For Multiple Sites?